Does Medicare cover Zepbound for weight loss?

 It is important to understand how Medicare covers medications, so you know what’s included in your plan and avoid unexpected costs.
 Medicare does not currently cover Zepbound for weight loss.
 Medicare will typically cover Zepbound for obstructive sleep apnea with obesity.

-Find out if Zepbound is covered by your Medicare plan and explore other options if you’re unable to obtain coverage.
+Find out if your Medicare plan covers Zepbound and explore other options if coverage isn’t available.

 What is Zepbound?